dcsync/pycobalt/README.md

 gui
 ---

-the following menu tree pieces are supported:
+The following menu tree pieces are supported:

   - popup
   - menu